agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**re-write Claim**: Culture explains the cross-national variation in GDP per capita
+**re-write Claim**: Culture explains the cross-national variation in GDP per capita.

-Like how do you measure "culture". am not sure.
+**Note**: Like how do you measure "culture". am not sure.
 I can literally interpret it as anything.
 Woman's rights?
 Transport accidents?
-Wafers?
 Waste?
-Vaccination? working hours.
+Vaccination? working hours? etc...

-**re-write Claim**: number of working hours correlates with GDP per capita
+**re-write Claim**: Number of working hours correlates with GDP per capita.

 **Example-sub**: